bevyengine/bevy/README.md

 ## WARNING

-Bevy is still in the _very_ early stages of development.
-APIs can and will change (now is the time to make suggestions!).
-Important features are missing.
-Documentation is sparse.
-Please don't build any serious projects in Bevy unless you are prepared to be broken by API changes constantly.
+Bevy is still in the early stages of development.
+APIs can and will change in both trivial and critical ways.
+Important features are incomplete.
+Documentation can be spotty.

+If you need something, please feel free to [help out](CONTRIBUTING.md)!
+We're always looking for contributors, and your hands-on experience with the engine is invaluable when deciding how something should work.

+If you're building a project in Bevy, you will be seriously broken by API changes every release (every 3 months or so).
+Plan ahead, and write tests!

 **MSRV:** Bevy relies heavily on improvements in the Rust language and compiler.
 As a result, the Minimum Supported Rust Version (MSRV) is "the latest stable release" of Rust.